Beautiful Drug

 "Beautiful Drug" is a song recorded by American country music group Zac Brown Band.
 It was released as the fourth single from the band's fourth studio album, Jekyll + Hyde, on September 21, 2015.
 The song was written by Zac Brown and Niko Moon.

+On February 14, 2024, it was announced that the late Swedish DJ Avicii's remix of the song would be released on February 16, 2024.

 Critical reception

 In his review of the album, Carl Wilson of Billboard gave the song a mixed review, saying that "The "beware who enter" sign is hung by the opener, "Beautiful Drug," which doesn't just flirt with top 40 EDM but checks it into a cheap motel for a quickie.
 The affair is brisk and forgettable, and soon gives way to more comfy MOR and gospel-rock cuts, but notice has been served."
 A review from Taste of Country was favorable, saying that "it's the most left-of-center single Zac Brown Band have ever released, which translates to their biggest risk.
 One gets a sense that this band is pretty comfortable at the edges of the format.
 It's the secret all but the most casual fan was aware of already anyway" and "Not all will [love it], as ZBB employ more effects than ever.
 But the song's relentless energy will convert most quickly."